-Dissemination activities targeted to the relevant public and professional audience, using multiple communication pathways including the use of new media (such as web sites, wiki pages, videos, etc.) as well as conferences and publications.
+Dissemination activities may include conferences, publications, workshops, webbased initiatives.

 Projects include activities to effectively disseminate the research results to the members of the SME associations, and if appropriate, more widely.
 Furthermore, dissemination to policy makers, including standardisation bodies, is encouraged to facilitate the use of policy relevant results by the appropriate bodies at international, European, national or regional levels.